-The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities and the convertible note.
-The carrying value for all such instruments, except finance lease liabilities and the convertible note, approximates fair value at March 31, 2020 and December 31, 2019 due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities and the convertible senior notes.
+The carrying value for all such instruments, except finance lease liabilities and the convertible senior notes, approximates fair value at June 30, 2020 and December 31, 2019 due to their short-term nature.
 The carrying value of finance lease liabilities approximates fair value because the interest rate approximates market rates available to us for similar obligations with the same maturities.
+For additional information related to fair value measurements, including the convertible senior notes, see Note 8.